STUDENT FINANCIAL AID PROGRAMS

 Federal Supplemental Educational Opportunity Grant

-• Demonstrate exceptional financial need, based on your Student Aid Index (SAI)
+Demonstrate exceptional financial need, as determined by your Student Aid Index (SAI).

 Tuition Equalization Grant